 Mental Illness Awareness Week

 National Mental Illness Awareness Week (MIAW) is October 6-12, 2019.
 This week is marked by community education efforts in all 50 states to raise awareness that mental illnesses are treatable medical conditions, and that there is help and hope for children and adults with mental illnesses and their families.
-You can arrange a speaker from NAMI’s In Our Own Voice program or Speaker’s Bureau for your organization.
-Find a list available presentations, here.
+NAMI will offer a wide variety of classes and presentations all through October.

 Mental Illness Awareness Week Panel Discussion with NAMI Minnesota